Tax Reporting in Vietnam: Essential Guide for Foreign Investors

 If the PIT payment was higher than necessary, it is also possible to submit your declaration after the end of Q1.

+Who can claim tax refunds in Vietnam?
 If a person is a resident in Vietnam, the PIT and other employment taxes must be paid and declared in Vietnam as well.

-1) Lives in Vietnam for 183 days or more in a total of 12 months since the date of arrival
+A tax resident is anyone who, either:1) Lives in Vietnam for 183 days or more in a total of 12 months since the date of arrival

 2) Holds a temporary/permanent resident card

-If the person receives a salary for working for a company abroad and employment taxes are paid elsewhere, but the individual is still a resident in Vietnam, the employment taxes should be paid in Vietnam as well.
+3) Has an address registered with the police for 183 days or longer If the person receives a salary for working for a company abroad and employment taxes are paid elsewhere, but the individual is still a resident in Vietnam, the employment taxes should be paid in Vietnam as well.

+How to report taxes in Vietnam?
 The essential compliance deadlines to keep in mind at the beginning of the year are 30 January and 1 April.

 The fine for non-timely reports starts from VND 700,000 (~US$ 30) and can go up to VND 25 million (~US$ 1,100) and is based on overdue days.
 Furthermore, the government bodies can even annul your operating licenses, should you ignore the fines and reporting claims.